Updated April 25, 2023

 Just like a mechanic tests for the fault before he can proceed with the actual repair process, you, as a marketer, must also test your marketing campaigns’ degree of success.
 You must also test your marketing materials in conjunction with one another to ascertain which is doing better.
 Test a segment of your mailing list for the appropriate version and send that version to the entire list after getting the result.
 Such a testing procedure is also very valuable for email marketing, direct mail, and landing pages.

 8. Targeted Approach

-If you can know the common traits of five of your most repeated customers, you have done a good job.
-The reason is that without such knowledge, it would be extremely difficult to target your next customers.
+You have done a good job if you can know the common traits of five of your most repeated customers.
+The reason is that it would be extremely difficult to target your next customers without such knowledge.
 Thus, try to find everything related to your best customers and develop a customer profile base.
-Once you have created sufficient customer profiles, you can send similar ones to your ads and other marketing materials to better target your prospects.
+Once you create sufficient customer profiles, you can send similar ones to your ads and other marketing materials to better target your prospects.

 9. Construct customer relationships

 Getting personal can sometimes help.
 Yes, it’s surely true in the world of marketing.
 It is an effective way to tell your customers that “you care.”
 Marketing doesn’t always mean selling.
 This is proven by your effort, which helps build long-term relationships.
 Believe me; your customers appreciate it when you wish them on their birthdays and anniversaries or remember other important life events.